 Article contributed by Raymond Haldeman, Restaurant Designer

-I am happy to chat with anyone who is planning to open a restaurant and has design questions.
+I am happy to chat with anyone who is planning a restaurant rebrand and has design questions.
 My goal is to help you enhance your vision.
 Call me on my cell!
 305-968-8855

 Raymond Haldeman is one of the leading entrepreneurial authorities on Bar, Restaurant & Nightclub design and operation in the country.
 He parlayed his successful career as a well publicized Society Caterer and Restaurateur into a thriving Restaurant Design business.
 His development of functional designs with wow-factor, has become an industry standard.
 His latest restaurant design and rebranding projects include the total renovation and rebranding of the Pilot House, now Fins Bar & Grille, in Cape May, NJ, the design and subsequent expansion of Cuzin’s Seafood Clam Bar in Marlboro, NJ, and Beacon 70 in Brick, NJ.